 Nobody wants to run in a shirt soaking in sweat, so drying time is important when comparing these running shirts.
 Drying time is directly influenced by the material type and breathability.
 Generally, the fastest-drying shirts weighed the least, which makes sense given there is less fabric to absorb moisture.
 This is your most important metric if you live in a humid or hot climate.

-Unsurprisingly, the HOKA Glide is the fastest-drying shirt, given that it is also the lightest shirt.
-Other top-drying shirts are the Arc'teryx Cormac Crew and ON Performance-T. Our test results determined that dry weight is a better indicator of drying speed than the breathability score.
+Top-drying shirts are the Arc'teryx Cormac Crew and ON Performance-T. Our test results determined that dry weight is a better indicator of drying speed than the breathability score.

 We love how the synthetic Patagonia Capilene Cool Daily balances fabric weight and moisture retention to keep us at just the right temperature.
+Credit: Matthew Richardson

 We'd recommend a shirt with the highest drying score for hot conditions with humidity.
 Alternatively, we recommend using breathability as your most important technical metric for hot conditions without humidity.
 But as with most outdoor gear, having a few options for the various conditions you will encounter throughout the year is a good idea.

 The Nathan Rise 2.0 seen here is a great all-around model that features great breathability even with the heavier fabric used.
 High-visibility colorways are also great for running with minimal light.
+Credit: Matthew Richardson

 Features and Versatility

 We love versatile gear, especially when spending this much money on a shirt, so we want it to be suitable for more than one activity.
 If you only run in your shirt and take it off as soon as you finish, any of the shirts will likely work well.
-But if you want your investment to function for wide-ranging activities and temperatures, you should seriously consider prioritizing versatility.
+But if you want your investment to serve a wide range of activities and temperatures, you should prioritize versatility.

 We love the tighter weave on the natural material Ibex.
+Credit: Matthew Richardson

 Excelling at all-day use, the Arc'teryx Cormac Crew is our top pick for going on long trails or expedition-length trips.
 The blend of packability and performance is leading in our test group.
+Credit: Matthew Richardson

 The Lululemon Metal Vent Tech has a cool two-tone look that is sure to grab attention while being very comfortable.
+Credit: Matthew Richardson

 Conclusion

 Finding the perfect shirt for every kind of run can be simpler when you know how they perform.
 We believe our in-depth review can help you choose the best shirts for your running needs and budget.
 Remember to consider your location and climate when buying a new shirt.
 Hot or cold, warm or dry, there is a shirt for you in our lineup.
-For trails and ultra runs, you should prioritize versatility for regulating across a wide temperature range.
+For trails and ultra runs, prioritize versatility to regulate across a wide temperature range.
 Running in wet and humid conditions?
 Choose something that dries fast.
 If sweating is an issue, choose a shirt with high breathability.
 This lineup has some of the best shirts we've ever tested, and we know there is something for everyone.
 Have fun out there!